-She recalls three specific times when she felt her vocation was tested.
+Her vocation would be severely tested when she was teaching at St. Paul’s Elementary School in Nampa, Idaho.
 While watching the children on the playground one day, a second grader was hit in the chest by a baseball.
 The child died in Sister Mary Marge’s arms.
-It was a devastating and faith-shaking experience.
-“I grew up that day,” she said.
+“It was a devastating and faith-shaking experience,” she said.

 Change in the form of healing would come slowly over the coming years.
 Father James, a speech teacher and Benedictine priest at St. Martin’s where she was earning her teaching degree, invited Sister Mary Marge to counseling after she recounted the tragic experience for a class speech project.
 “He helped me tell my story and that was healing for me.”
 Later, a trip to St. Peter’s in Rome and an encounter with Michelangelo’s Pietá also brought healing.
 “When I first saw the Pietá, I cried.
 Mary must have felt that way as Jesus died in her arms.”

 Sister Mary Marge would help her town navigate change when she was asked to develop and implement religious education classes (known as Released Time) after the closing of St. Gertrude’s Academy in 1970, which was a big change for the students.
 “One day an 8th grade student, fed up with me and school and life in general, came up to my desk and spat in my face and shouted, ‘I don’t have to do anything you say because my parents said this Released Time Program is a bunch of garbage.’